remix-run/react-router/README.md

 For apps to participate in rendering of route components, we had to create APIs we were never actually comfortable with, like `<Router createElement render>` and `createRouterMiddleware`.
 We took `createElement` away from you and had to give it back!

 We had to recreate the lifecycle hooks with `onEnter`, `onLeave`, and `onChange`.
 React already has `componentWillMount`, `componentWillReceiveProps` and `componentWillUnmount`.

 Route configs described your view hierarchy.
 Turns out, React components already describe view hierarchy.

 To code-split, we had to introduce `getComponent` and `getChildRoutes`.
 Hot module replacement libs had to do specific hacks for routes to work.
 The list goes on and on.

-React Router was not a React router, it was a routing framework for React.
+React Router was not a "React router", it was a routing framework for React.
 An accidental framework with APIs that were not only redundant with React, but incredibly difficult to build an ecosystem around.

 What did we do?
-We took everything we've learned and love about React (and we're still learning!) and applied it to routing.
+We took everything we've learned and love about React (and still learning!) and applied it to routing.
 It started with the quest to actually render a `<Route>` (we used to just strip their props).
 It ended with removing the idea of routes completely (surprised us too) and a completely component based API, which actually means no API at all.

 You control routing by rendering components and passing props.
 Finally, we have a solid base for us and others to build an ecosystem on top of.